David K. Rehr

 David Rehr is a Professor of Law at the Antonin Scalia Law School, George Mason University, where he teaches Legislative Advocacy and Strategic Leadership in Washington, DC, and supervises legislative and association externships.

 Professor Rehr has over 25 years of experience in advocacy, governance, and public policy.
-He recently released, “Creating the Right Association Culture,” a free eBook offering ideas to create an association culture that position's the enterprise for success.
-In April, Rehr released his second free eBook, “8 Traits of an Exceptional Association CEO,” gleamed from research, life experiences and interactions with some of the most successful association leaders in the country.
+He recently released, “How to Lead Better Meetings and Enhance Your Organizational Effectiveness", a free ebook offering proven tips to make meetings work better and “Creating the Right Association Culture,” offering ideas to create an association culture that position’s the enterprise for success.
+In April, Rehr released, “8 Traits of an Exceptional Association CEO,” gleamed from research, life experiences and interactions with some of the most successful association leaders in the country.
 He founded and serves as CEO of TransparaGov, Inc., a privately held company with a mission to bring transparency and real-time information tools to state and local government leaders.
 He is also President of the TransparaGov Educational Foundation.

 Professor Rehr previously served as the President and CEO of the National Association of Broadcasters (NAB).
 There he was a strong advocate for radio and television broadcasters—meeting with policymakers, testifying before Congress, and bringing innovation to the organization.
 At NAB, Professor Rehr was a leading advocate for innovation and advancement in the broadcast business, spearheading a multimillion-dollar technology advocacy program for broadcasting, leading the TV industry’s $1.2 billion digital television (DTV) transition marketing campaign, and initiating Radio 2020, an initiative that ensured radio’s value would be recognized well into the future through the Radio Heard Here campaign.